duccdev/shrimp/README.md

 $ pip install -U shrimp-http
 ```

 **Shrimp** 🦐 is fully made with built-in packages.
 There's no dependencies, hence being batteries-included.
+Note: Shrimp for Python is on low maintenance